 I rarely cuss.
-I hate it, to be honest.
+I’m not too fond of it, to be honest.
 If it leaves my mouth, my patience is fried.
 I may be there today.

 I watched a movie early this morning.
 A sappy love film.

 “How long have you been married?
-Do you really even know who you are anymore?”
+Do you even know who you are anymore?”